 During the early 20th century, Winnipeg experienced tremendous population growth as thousands of immigrants poured into the city from eastern Europe and Britain.
 Their initial years in Winnipeg were marked by long periods of badly paid and irregular employment.
 Many could not afford medical care.
 Once Scott saw the plight of those who were sick and poor, she focused her attention on helping them.
 She spent long days visiting in their homes and delivering donated food and clothing.
 To make her task easier, two of her supporters provided a pony and cart; Scott and the pony, Jo, became a familiar sight in Winnipeg’s immigrant districts.
 Faithful to her belief that God would provide what was needed, she never accepted a salary.

 Scott had no formal medical training, but read at night to learn about the operation of nursing missions, public-health departments, charities, and social-services agencies in other cities.
 In 1900 Ernest H. Taylor, a local businessman, donated half the money necessary to employ a trained nurse to assist Scott and persuaded civic authorities to supply the rest.
 After his death in 1903, the city continued to fund this position.
 In 1904, armed with financing from churches, citizens, and the municipal government, a group of prominent women interested in Scott’s work founded the Margaret Scott Nursing Mission.
-Among them were Minnie Julia Beatrice Campbell [Buck*], Emily Jane Moody [Holland*], and the wives of many notable businessmen, politicians, and clergymen.
+Among them were Minnie Julia Beatrice Campbell [Buck*], Elizabeth Jane Moody [Holland*], and the wives of many notable businessmen, politicians, and clergymen.
 The following year its permanent headquarters were established at 99 George St, close to impoverished neighbourhoods.
 Scott moved into the mission’s building in 1907.
 From its inception, the mission had never publicly solicited funds.
 At various times during its history, it would be supported by federal, provincial, and municipal grants and by the Winnipeg Foundation [see William Forbes Alloway*].
 Scott brought the needs of working-class and immigrant populations to the attention of government officials.
 She played a leading role in the creation of the Associated Charities in Winnipeg in 1908 and convinced the city council to create winter work projects for unemployed men.

 In addition to carrying out her own work, Scott oversaw, with the assistance of an all-female board, the development of one of the most comprehensive home-nursing programs in western Canada.
 The mission, which employed eight nurses in 1915, became a model for other western home-nursing associations and provided valuable field experience for student nurses in Winnipeg.